hoaxly/hoaxlybot-container/README.md

 Run $npm dev to compile files.

+Copy .env_loc as .env into the hoaxlybot folder.

 Please be aware that running the app without docker the rasa_nlu server is not reachable, so no answers will be provided by default.
 But see the section about how to use rasa to run a rasa server locally.